Pat (Saturday Night Live): Physical appearance

 Pat O'Neill Riley is fat, has short, curly black hair, and wears thick glasses.
-They typically wear a light-blue pearl-snap Western-style shirt with tan slacks.
+Pat typically wears a light-blue pearl-snap Western-style shirt with tan slacks.

 In creating the character, actress Sweeney colored her lips beige, and colored in her eyebrows, to create the character's sex-ambiguous appearance.

 Sketches

 The sketches always revolve around the gag of Pat's unrevealed gender: the name "Pat" can be short for "Patricia", a female name, or "Patrick", a male name.
 The celebrity guests on the show play everyday people who encounter Pat, and who then try to discern Pat's gender, without being so rude as to actually ask outright.
 Pat remains oblivious, and endlessly frustrates the questioners with answers that leave Pat's gender vague.

 Pat often makes statements that seem to reveal a gender, only to then immediately confuse things again.
 A typical example might be, "Sorry if I'm a little grumpy, I have really bad cramps...
-I rode my bike over here, and my calf muscles are KILLING me!".
+I rode my bike over here, and my calf muscles are killing me!".
 Some jokes would be a bit more buried, such as Pat remarking "In high school I did well in drama, especially when I played the role of Peter Pan!"
 (Many theatrical productions of Peter Pan feature a woman in the title role.)
 In another sketch, Pat tells Kevin Nealon that the name is Pat Riley (like the coach of the Lakers), only to add, "but there's one big difference between me and him...
 I never coached a professional basketball team.
 That's my little joke!"

 Other gags include Pat's attempts at humor, which serve to confuse everyone further: when asked what "Pat" is short for, the character replies, "Pat is short for P-a-a-a-a-a-t!"

 Pat's first appearance: Pat at the Office (Dec.
 1990)

 "Pat" debuted on December 1, 1990 (Season 16, Episode 7), with John Goodman hosting.
 In the sketch, Bill (Kevin Nealon) is thanking a friend over the phone for his new job, then asks whether Bill's supervisor is a man or a woman.
 Before he gets an answer, he has to hang up when Pat enters.
 Bill asks, "Do you have a boyf... girl...
 Are you married?"
 Pat explains that Pat's planned marriage to Chris fell through, because Chris got involved with Terry.
+(This answers nothing since Chris is an androgynous name and, and Pat could be saying "Terry" or "Teri".)
 Next Bill says he's trying to decide what to watch tonight: either a Giants-49ers game, or Murphy Brown.
 Pat states an inability to help on that matter, having rented a film: Tootsie.
 Bill's last effort, when they agree to go to lunch together, is to learn whether Pat has a wallet or a purse; Pat wears a fanny pack.